netherphp/standards/README.md

 );
 ```

-Literal concationation with the dot operator is not considered acceptable.
+Literal concationation with the dot operator is not considered acceptable in any
+situation.

 ```php
 <?php